Ophthalmic nerve

-The ophthalmic nerve (V1) is a sensory nerve of the face.
-It is one of three divisions of the trigeminal nerve (CN V).
-It has three branches that provide sensory innervation to the eye, the skin of the upper face, and the skin of the anterior scalp.
+The ophthalmic nerve (CN V1) is a sensory nerve of the head.
+It is one of three divisions of the trigeminal nerve (CN V), a cranial nerve.
+It has three major branches which provide sensory innervation to the eye, and the skin of the upper face and anterior scalp, as well as other structures of the head.

 Structure

+Origin

-The ophthalmic nerve is the first branch of the trigeminal nerve (CN V).
-It is joined by filaments from the cavernous plexus of the sympathetic, and communicates with the oculomotor, trochlear, and abducent nerves.
-It gives off a recurrent (meningeal) filament which passes between the layers of the tentorium.
+The ophthalmic nerve is the first branch of the trigeminal nerve (CN V), the first and smallest of its three divisions.
+It arises from the superior part of the trigeminal ganglion.

+Course

+It passes anterior-ward along the lateral wall of the cavernous sinus inferior to the oculomotor nerve (CN III) and trochlear nerve (CN IV).
+It exits the skull into the orbit through the superior orbital fissure.

 Branches

+Within the skull, the ophthalmic nerve produces: